 As with most financial decisions, your family’s unique situation will determine if getting family life insurance for minors or dependents is right.

-The Pros and Cons of Children’s Life Insurance Policies
+Options for Your Children’s Life Insurance Policies

-If you decide to get life insurance for your kids, you must evaluate the two main policy types available and weigh their advantages and disadvantages.
+If you decide to get life insurance for kids, you must evaluate the two main policy types available and weigh their advantages and disadvantages.

-Term Life Insurance
+Term Life Insurance for Kids

 Term life insurance covers a set period, typically 10 to 30 years.
 It only pays out if the insured dies within the term.
 These policies are best for temporary needs like replacing lost income.